statengeneraal/laws-markdown/verdrag/anti-doping/convention/BWBV0004757/README.md

 ### Article  14

-1. This Convention shall be open for signature by member States of the Council of Europe, other States party to the [European Cultural Convention](../../../../verdrag/europees/cultureel/verdrag/BWBV0005098/README.md) and non-member States which have participated in the elaboration of this Convention, which may express their consent to be bound by:
+1. This Convention shall be open for signature by member States of the Council of Europe, other States party to the European Cultural Convention and non-member States which have participated in the elaboration of this Convention, which may express their consent to be bound by:

 a. signature without reservation as to ratification, acceptance or approval, or

 b. signature subject to ratification, acceptance or approval, followed by ratification, acceptance or approval.
-2. Instruments of ratification, acceptance or approval shall be desposited with the Secretary General of the Council of Europe.
+2. Instruments of ratification, acceptance or approval shall be deposited with the Secretary General of the Council of Europe.

 ### Article  15